Honoré Desmond Sharrer: Art

 One of her largest paintings (9 x 6 feet) is a surreal oil on canvas, entitled Leda and the Folks, from 1963.
 It is one of Sharrer's earlier forays into surrealism, featuring three somewhat oddly proportioned figures, two of which are based on Elvis Presley's parents, while the third, a Renaissance-like, golden-haired nude young woman, represents Sharrer's take on the ancient Greek myth of Leda and the Swan, in which Zeus transformed himself into a swan in order to seduce a beautiful woman.
 The painting is displayed at the Smith College Museum of Art in Northampton, Massachusetts, as part of the exhibition A Dangerous Woman: Subversion & Surrealism in the Art of Honoré Sharrer (September 29, 2017 – January 7, 2018).
 As their curator explains, the painting came in part from Sharrer's interest in examining the intersection of myth and the celebrity culture that surrounded Presley and other popular entertainment figures in the early 1960s.

 Equally enigmatic is another of her late paintings, A Dream of Monticello (1996) in which a female nude wearing headphones reclines with one red pump on and one off.
 Thomas Jefferson, and presumably one of his sons with Sally Hemings are standing just behind.
 In the background are two triumphal obelisks flanking an almost Dali-esque clock, presumably the clock at Monticello.
 In the foreground is a beautifully rendered silver ewer, a known Monticello objét.

-This combination of careful observation, juxtaposition, fantastical elements, often nude woman portrayed in scenes with clothed men, triumphal arches are all rendered in a curiously flat, highly charged and exquisitely colored dreamscape-like settings are like glimpses of a private world, rendered for us by the artist to make of them what we will.